Ira Stanic-Maruna, VUM Verfahren Umwelt Management GmbH

 When you look back on your studies: What do you still benefit most from today?
 How did completing the MSc ETIA contribute to the realization of your career goals?

-The ETIA program provides the perfect foundation for my work, especially the second year at the TU Vienna, but also lectures on environmental law and economics during the first year at the Diplomatic Academy.
+The ETIA program provides the perfect foundation for my work, especially the second year at the TU Wien, but also lectures on environmental law and economics during the first year at the Diplomatic Academy.
 The interdisciplinary curriculum includes numerous important subjects related to climate, environment and energy, covered in sufficient depth.
 When coordinating EIAs (Environmental Impact Assessments) and approval procedures for infrastructure projects you don’t need to have profound expert knowledge for every environmentally relevant topic, but it is of great benefit to know enough about as many environmental and legal aspects that need to be covered as possible.
 During my work at VUM, I have encountered almost all topics studied during the ETIA-programme in one form or the other.
 Also, I have profited a lot from practicing scientific and argumentative writing during the first ETIA-year at the DA for writing reports and statements.

 In fact, I owe my job directly to the ETIA programme.
 In the spring of 2009, just at the right time, VUM had a job opening and its CEO was lecturer at the ETIA programme.
 He noticed my work during class and invited me to a job interview.